lowkeycode/react-notes/notes.md

 useCallback Example:

 In the app when the `city:id` route is rendered from clicking on a city in the city list the id is updated in the url and the city component mounts.
 When the id changes the useEffect dependent on that id will run and call `getCity(id)`.
-We can see in the context that getCity updates the state, causing a rerender of the provider, which will cause a rerender of the city component, which will call `getCity` AGAIN resulting in another state update and an infinite loop.
+We can see in the context that getCity updates the state, causing a rerender of the provider, this causes the getCity function to be recreated.
+Then because the effect has the getCity function in it's dependency array it will be called again, which will update the state causing a rerender of the provider recreating the getCity function again, resulting in an infinite loop.

 the solver as shown below is to use `useCallback` to memoize the function to prevent the value from being recalculated if the input has not changed, solving our problem and preventing the infinite loop.